kevinlinxc/gh-syntax-highlighting-previewer/README.md

 # Usage
 There are two ways to run this program.
-1. Visit the streamlit web app at , as shown in the gif above.
+1. Visit the streamlit [web app](https://kevinlinxc-gh-syntax-highlighting-previewer-app-b2rli0.streamlitapp.com/), as shown in the gif above.
 2. Run the streamlit app locally.
 (Install Python, pip install -r requirements.txt, streamlit run app.py)
 3. Read main.py, fill in the input_text, and run the script with Python